Stosan/Auto-Insurance-Claim-Predictor/README.md

-# Auto-Insurance-Fraud-Predictor
+# Auto-Insurance-Claim-Predictor
-Machine Learning model to predict auto insurance fraud using Python and Scikit-learn library
+Machine Learning model to predict auto insurance claims using Python and Scikit-learn library